Contact

 BT/MT | (Paid: in cooperation with Air Liquide) Analysing/Optimizing a hydrogen production and distribution system in Germany | Abdelshafy, A. | |

-BT/MT | Review of the external costs of passenger mobility | Klopfer, A. | |
+BT/MT | Analysis of stakeholder and value networks in the chemical industry | Klopfer, A. | + |

 BT/MT | Modelling/Analysing steel production and waste streams in North Rhine-Westphalia | Abdelshafy, A. | |

-BT/MT | Optimization of Referee Scheduling in Aachen | Stadnichuk, V. | + |
+BT/MT | Investigation of Unpopular CCS Options | Bogs, S. | + |

 MT | (1) Analyse möglicher Optimierungsmodelle zur Identifizierung geeigneter Infrastrukturabschnitte für Elektrifizierungsszenarien des Straßengüterverkehres | Walther, G. | + |